boyercb/GEHIP-plausibility-trial/readme.md

 GEHIP-plausibility-trial
 ========================

-**GEHIP-plausibility-trial** a collection of files necessary for the replication of The Ghana Essential Health Interventions Program (GEHIP), a plausibility trial of a health systems strengthening intervention in rural Northern Ghana.
-A description of the research protocol can be found [here](http://bit.ly/1LjXJXk).
+**GEHIP-plausibility-trial** is a collection of files necessary for replication of the plausibility trial for the Ghana Essential Health Interventions Program (GEHIP): a health systems strengthening initiative in rural Northern Ghana.
+A complete description of the research protocol can be found [here](http://bit.ly/1LjXJXk).

 ## File Structure
 - `data`: de-identified data for baseline and endline surveys